 Boaz and Ruth gave her the son she lost but they gave her much more than that.

 They gave her life.
 They gave her hope and joy.
 They restored it all to her.
 The Ruth and Noami relationship was one of love, loyalty and ultimately redemption for all mankind.

 Ruth did not have to stay with Naomi.
-She could have returned to her own family.
+She could have returned to her own family and the gods she knew all throughout her youth.
 But these two widows continued on together and cared for each other until God gave Naomi what was lost.

 Ruth chose her family.
 She chose to remain with the woman her husband could no longer care for.
 And God provided!

-God stepped in and redeemed that which was lost to Naomi and Jesus stepped off Heaven’s throne and redeemed that which we lost, OUR inheritance.
+The Lord stepped in and redeemed that which was lost to Naomi and Yeshua stepped off Heaven’s throne and redeemed that which we lost, OUR inheritance.